 We need to keep talking about bullying.

-It can take many forms, from teasing someone to online bullying through social media.
-Bullying affects lots of young people and happens in many schools – but it’s the way it’s dealt with which makes the difference between life and school being ok or not.
+Bullying can take many forms, from teasing someone to online bullying on social media.
+It affects lots of young people and happens in many schools – but it’s the way it’s dealt with which makes the difference.

 Reach met with a the Sikh Sanjog youth club to find out a bit more about what they think about bullying.